 Before you apply

 - Make sure your job meets the minimum wage and salary threshold.
-These thresholds were changed in November 2018, so make sure you check our comprehensive list of the changes here.
+These thresholds were changed in November 2018, so make sure you check against the updated requirements.

 - Check the income band of the job.